LegoRaft/legoraft.github.io/_posts/power-of-github-actions.md

 ---
-title: The power of github actions
+layout: post
-date: 2024-06-17
+title: "The power of github actions"
-description: I've recently started using Github actions a lot more thanks to my new project, stagnant.
-After messing around with it a bit.
-I got a full CI/CD pipeline.
+categories: misc
 ---

 I've recently started using Github actions a lot more due to my new ongoing project called [stagnant](https://github.com/legoraft/stagnant).
 This static site generator allows you to create a statically generated blog site (mainly to use with github pages).
 I wanted to create a project in rust for a long time to learn a bit more about the language.
 The best way to do that is by building something you'd actually use, so you'll work on it.